yay135/gene_connectivity/readme.md

 -m/--model specify model type.
 Required.
 -d/--data specify dataset configuration.
 Required.
 -e/--edges specigy edges you wish to input to pna or gcn.
 Required if model is pna or gcn.
 -k/--mask specify whether to use masked datasets.
-Default is false.
+Optional, default is false.
 -v/--validation specify whether to run validation test after training.
-Default is true.
+Optional, default is true.